 We understand the need for timely, up-to-date and easy-to-find research.
 Reference Modules on ScienceDirect provide current and trustworthy content all in one place.
 They combine thousands of related reference work articles into a single “go-to” source of subject-related information that is continuously updated by experts.

 The need for current information, received in a timely manner.

 The days of waiting 5 to 10 years for an update on foundational knowledge are gone.
 Our model is to review every piece of content within the reference works and ensure their currency in a timely manner.
 If an article is found out of date, an update is commissioned and entered into the Reference Module providing researchers with information that is updated at the speed of science.

 Then please click here to register and view the archive

 Reference Modules are:

-- Trustworthy – Content from Elsevier’s authoritative, peer-reviewed reference works
+- Trustworthy – Content from dozens of Elsevier’s authoritative, peer-reviewed reference works

 - Current – Articles that are continuously reviewed, updated as needed and then time stamped by an expert editorial board

 - Discoverable – Intuitive subject hierarchies designed by each module’s editorial board that make the articles easy to navigate and find essential information